-You can create and run courses locally, this will also give you the opportunity to sell wool, books and equipment to your students.
+You can create and run courses locally, this will also give you the opportunity to sell wool, books, and equipment to your students.

 What Made Me Think About Selling My Needle Felted Items

 My first request for a pay commission for needle felting was from my sister.
-I made a mistake of showing a picture of a fantastic Raven that a very experienced felting artist had made and was for sale on Etsy.
+I made the mistake of showing a picture of a fantastic Raven that a very experienced felting artist had made and was for sale on Etsy.

 It didn’t occur to me my sister would want it, although it should have.
 While she doesn’t actually like the texture of wool, she’s very into things like ravens.
 Although she probably wouldn’t have paid what the lady who was asking which was if memory serves in a range of $1,000 or so she was quite willing to pay for it.
-Obviously, I could not do another one the same design as the lady did due to copyright so I’d have to create my own design from scratch.
+Obviously, I could not do another one with the same design as the lady did due to copyright so I’d have to create my own design from scratch.
 Yipes!

 This thing was way-way out of my league.
 It was huge.
 It used skills I didn’t even know about.
-I’d only just learnt to make teddy bears and was having difficulty making the cat.
+I’d only just learned to make teddy bears and was having difficulty making the cat.
 However, my sister said she was quite happy to wait.
-I did say it could be a very, very long wait since the raven was done by somebody that does thousands of hours needle felting a year and has years and years of experience.
+I did say it could be a very, very long wait since the raven was done by somebody that does thousands of hours of needle felting a year and has years and years of experience.

-Also, there comes a time where you have a little bit of experience under your belt and you find yourself inundated with projects that you’ve got no space for.
+Also, there comes a time when you have a little bit of experience under your belt and you find yourself inundated with projects that you’ve got no space for.
 Or you just enjoy making it and you’ve decided you want to advance to the next stage.
 It’s natural to want to share your work with others and only fair that you are compensated for it.